abinit/pseudo_dojo/pseudo_dojo/pseudos/ONCVPSP-PBE-PDv0.3/README.md

   Needs a GW version fsp is probably unavoidable but log ders are not optimal. the p version is the only one that does not have an explicit f projector, did we never try?

-  * Hf-p.in
+  * Hf-p.in:

-  * Hf-sp.in
+  * Hf-sp.in:

-  * Hf-fsp.in
+  * Hf-fsp.in:

 Hf/Hf-p.in:# lloc lpopt rc5 dvloc0
 Hf/Hf-p.in-4 5 1.85 8.0

 ## Ta

+  * Ta-sp.in:
   the missing f, only at 1 H below the fermi level is probably too much to classify the sp as GW

-  * Ta-sp.in:

   * Ta-fsp.in: